Edmund J. James: University of Illinois Urbana-Champaign

-"His have been large and far-reaching plans.
+"He has had large and far-reaching plans.
 He has seen the vision and has dreamed the dream.
 He has planned largely and asked largely, and therefore we have been treated with corresponding liberality.
 In physical development; in the enlargement of our faculty; in raising our standards and ideals of scholarship and investigation; in giving the world a proper estimation of the importance and progress of the University of Illinois – in all the elements of progress during the decade.
-Edmund James has inspired, has led, has achieved.
-With infinite patience and kindly tact and wisdom he has met and solved difficulties and opposition, and has overcome obstacles.
-He has always accepted and profited by kindly criticism.
+Edmund James he has inspired, led, and achieved.
+With infinite patience and kind tact and wisdom he has met and solved difficulties and opposition, and has overcome obstacles.
+He has accepted and profited by kindly criticism.
 Over and over again he has skillfully turned hostile criticism to the accomplishment of the very purposes against which it was directed.
 Without ceasing he has impressed upon faculty and students the need for constantly rising standards of scholarship, and the importance of productive scholarship.
-In all that makes a man a great and successful university president, Edmund James has met the test, step by step, through the years he has been with us, raising the University to an ever higher level of work and reputation."
+All that makes a man a great and successful university president, Edmund James has met the test, step by step, through the years he has been with us, raising the University to an ever higher level of work and reputation.